CAR CRASH IS NOT ACCIDENT

 The article goes on to describe a greater push now being made to educate the public and the media about the impact their words have.
 “When people think of ‘accidents’, they are chance events or random occurrences that have nothing to do with what our behavior is,” said Massachusetts Director of Highway Safety, Jeff Larason, “But the word crash doesn’t say that same thing.
 So, a big part of what the focus is trying to get people to think about what they’re doing behind the wheel.”

 Before moving into traffic safety, Larason was a traffic reporter.
 He says he spent years referring to traffic “accidents.”
 Then he started speaking with crash survivors.
-“They started to tell me that it was very troublesome to them when they would hear of the person who hurt them, who was drugged or drunk, that that person was saying ‘Well, it was an accident’ almost in a way of deflecting blame,” Larason said.
+“They started to tell me that it was very troublesome to them when they would hear of the person who hurt them, who was drugged or drunk, saying ‘Well, it was an accident’ almost in a way of deflecting blame,” Larason said.

 Larason helped launch the Drop the A Word campaign two years ago in an effort to get the media to stop using “accident” as a blanket term for all automobile crashes.
 The hope is that the change in wording will drive a bigger shift in public perception.
 “Is changing from the word accident to crash suddenly going to save thousands of lives?
 Maybe not,” Larason said, “But will it get into the mindset of people that these are not just chance, inevitable occurrences that can’t be avoided?
 I think in that case, the answer is yes.”